comp423-25s/comp423-25s.github.io/docs/resources/database/1-sql.md

 For production environments, best practice is to **mount a volume** to ensure that database files persist independently of the container lifecycle.
 However, for simplicity in this tutorial, we are relying on the container's internal storage.

 ### Step 2: Connect to PostgreSQL
-To interact with the running PostgreSQL container, use the following command:
+To interact with the running PostgreSQL container, use the following command which runs the CLI `psql` Postgres client:

 ```sh
 docker exec \